jiteshsoni1/SPOTIFY-PROJECT/README.md

-# Css major project
+# SPOTIFY PROJECT

-This is a Html CSS Spotify clone Project
+This is a Html,CSS Spotify clone Project